Narayanaswamy5152/goldstone/README.md

 - Start up the app using `npm start`
 </details>

-### Completion Instructions
+### Complete Instructions

 <details>
-<summary>Functionality to be added</summary>
+<summary>Functionalities added</summary>
 <br/>

 The app must have the following functionalities

-- Initially, the list of appointments should be empty and the title input and date input should be empty
+- Initially, the list of appointments should be empty and the title input ,email,gender and date input should be empty
 - When non-empty values are provided for title and date and the **Add** button is clicked,
   - A new appointment should be added to the list of appointments
   - The value inside the input elements for title and date should be updated to their initial values